lacava/ellen/README.md

 =======

 ellenGP is a genetic programming tool for symbolic regression and multi-class classification that incorporates epigenetic learning and uses a stack-based, linear representation.

-It is very much under development!
+This code formed the basis of research during my [dissertation](http://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1762&context=dissertations_2)

+Please note that most of the current development for ellen is happening in the [ellyn repo](http://github.com/EpistasisLab/ellyn), which is a Python-wrapped version of this code base.

-There are some boost library dependencies, including regex.
+There are some library dependencies, including eigen.

-The files have been built in Visual Studio C++ 2010 and in linux with g++ and the intel c++ compiler.
+The files have been built in Visual Studio C++ 2010 and in linux with gcc and the intel c++ compiler.

 About
 =====